9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 Testing individual functions for their natural properties is one of the basic building blocks that guides development of large systems in Haskell.
-We\'ll look now at a more complicated scenario: taking the pretty printing library developed in earlier chapters, and building a test suite for it.
+We'll look now at a more complicated scenario: taking the pretty printing library developed in earlier chapters, and building a test suite for it.